fbpx

 For example, the compounds in milk thistle appear to counteract the toxic effects on the kidneys caused by some chemotherapy agents common in breast cancer treatment, such as cisplatin.
 This is important.
 These chemotherapy drugs are highly effective, but doctors currently need to limit their use due to these toxic effects.

 Researchers also note that silymarin may have a synergistic effect with some anticancer drugs to help kill some types of cancer cells, including breast cancer cells.
-This could mean that it may have use as a potential pre-treatment before other therapies for cancer.
+This could mean that it may have been use as a potential pre-treatment before other cancer therapies.

 Milk thistle may also help reduce side effects from other cancer treatments.
 The National Cancer Institute (NCI)